gangix/adventureworks/Readme.txt

 DB Issues:
 	I used RDS server(MySql) which runs on AWS.
-	I convert ProductReview table primary key as BIGINT because i used long in application.
-	I created one more column in ProductReview table, in order to hold InAppropriate info I created 2 tables for Spring Security (Basic Authentication) Schema and Data sql files are added under resources package of project.
+	I created 2 tables for Spring Security (Basic Authentication) Schema and Data sql files are added under resources package of project.